dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 to be able to emulate the intelligence of other beings.
 Therefore, a maximally hyperintelligent being should develop which could embody the metaphysical form of anything and everything else.
-Or it would at least approach such a state.
+Or it would at least approach and attempt to approach such a state.

-The particular maximums of technology and how they enable the capabilities, functionalities and limits of such a system are very important.
-And especially, the computational capacity of the universe and the computational capacity of a machine which could reasonably be developed by a force of intelligent life in any given galaxy.
+The particular nadirs and zeniths of technology and how those will enable the capabilities, functionalities and limits of such a system are very important.
+Especially critical are the computational capacity of the universe and the computational capacity of a machine which could reasonably be developed by a force of intelligent life in any given galaxy.
 This is relevant because if the computational capacity of any hyperintellent being exceeds that required to simulate a universe approaching the scale of our own, then it's turtles all the way down: we can simulate a universe that simulates a universe that ... et cetera.
-There's a bit more to this argument...
+There's a bit more to this argument, but understanding the phenomenological limits of computation determines what we will believe our ultimate purpose to be.

-However, a believe system that doesn't require faith has its own qualities, peculiarities, benefits and drawbacks.
-Further still, it doesn't resolve the problem of nihilism, which Nietzsche feared.
+However, a belief system that doesn't require faith has its own qualities, peculiarities, benefits and drawbacks.
+Further still, it doesn't resolve the problem of nihilism that Nietzsche feared.

 ### Every Man is Born as ...
 {:center}